 All known mosquito sources were recorded in Geographic Information System (GIS) maps that serve as permanent records in TRMVC databases.
-Shape-files are contained in GPS enabled handheld computers and are used to dispatch ground surveillance and control.
-Labor cost for inspections, ground treatments and pesticide record keeping cost \$38,540.50 and conducted by TRMVC staff as a contracted service.
-In addition, the District contracted with TRMVC for the implementation of UAVs into the program for a cost of \$25,000.
+Shapefiles are contained in GPS enabled handheld computers and are used to dispatch ground surveillance and control.
+Labor cost for inspections, ground treatments and pesticide record keeping cost \$41,733 and conducted by TRMVC staff as a contracted service.
 With the establishment of an all-inclusive IPM contract, the applications of adulticides with the truck and ATV mounted foggers were recorded with GPS and GIS technology.
-All applications are recorded and maintained in order to provide better accountability of where adulticide pesticides were applied, as well as not applied.
+All applications are recorded and maintained to provide better accountability of where adulticide pesticides were applied, as well as not applied.
+In 2021, TRMVC will be investigating options to upgrade the GIS record keeping system.